International Niemann-Pick Disease Alliance

 NNPDF is the US member organization of the National Niemann-Pick Disease Alliance.

-The International Niemann Pick Disease Alliance (INPDA) is a global network of non-profit organisations, supporting persons affected by Niemann-Pick Diseases (NPD).
+The International Niemann-Pick Disease Alliance (INPDA) is a global network of non-profit organizations, supporting persons affected by Niemann-Pick diseases (NPD).
 The alliance was formed in 2009 to provide a forum for patient groups and professionals working in the field of NPD.